Bachelor of Science (Occupational Therapy)

 Students will be required to attend for hours and days as specified by the host organisation.
 These hours and days may occur outside of semester and outside of normal business hours.
 Additionally, due to circumstances beyond the control of the School, allocations may change with minimal notice to students.

-Students may be provided with the opportunity to undertake part of this study in a rural or regional setting.
+Students are provided with the opportunity to undertake part of this study in a rural or regional setting.

 Clearances and/or Risk Management Protocols Required